ponycode/pony-uploader/README.md

 $ git clone https://github.com/ponycode/pony-uploader
 $ cd pony-uploader
 $ npm install
-$ cd example/client-demo
+$ cd example/server
 $ npm install
-$ npm run serve
+$ npm start
-$ cd.. && cd server
+$ cd .. && cd client-demo
 $ npm install
-$ node server.js
+$ npm run serve
 ```

-NOTE: The example server provided only has the index endpoints stubbed out.
-It is up to you to implement should you want to track whether the image ends up getting used or will become stale.
+`NOTE:` The example server provided only has the index endpoints stubbed out.
+It is up to you to implement them should you want to track whether the image ends up getting used or will become stale.

 # Picking the client apart
 The client is made of 3 components: an image resizer, an uploader, and a jQuery plugin.
 If you don't wish to use the HTML & CSS provided